Skip to main content

 Math: Finding GCF and LCM Using Continuous Division (Translated to JavaScript)

 I assume you're familiar with the first method.
 That is using tree factors and then grouping the dilly.
-I was taught to do this method in elementary school, maybe.
+I was taught to do this method in elementary school.
 The method has already been translated to an application on Port Raptor: GCFLCM.C.
 There's an explanation about the method flow on that post too.

 Let's start to implement the continuous division method.

-For example, we want to find GCF and LCM from
+For example, we want to find GCF and LCM from:

 8, 16, 18